miles-no/nocms-auth/README.md

 ## API

 ### readClaims, (tokenSecret, logger)
 Read claims from the ``nocms-authenticated`` cookie (requires cookie-parser middleware) or Authorization header.
-Verifies claims and sets tokenValid, claims and authorizationHeader on req.locals.
+Verifies claims and sets tokenValid, claims and authorizationHeader on res.locals.

 ### verifyClaim, (claim, logger)
 Method to use for ensuring tokenValid and given claim is true.
 If claim can't be verified, the middleware responds with a 403.
 Invalid tokens will result in a 401 response.